rsyai-oos/cuneus/README.md

 - Easily use HDR textures via UI
 - Easily use your own videos/webcam as textures (thanks to the `gstreamer`)
 - Audio/Visual synchronization: Spectrum and BPM detection via `gstreamer`
-- Real-time audio synthesis: Generate music directly from GPU shaders (thanks to `cpal`)
+- Real-time audio synthesis: Generate music directly from wgsl shaders (thanks to `gstreamer`)
 - Export HQ frames via egui